di-debug/Php-crud-app/README.md

 2. **Database Setup**
    - Create a MySQL database for the application.
-   - Import the `schema.sql` file located in the `database` directory to create the necessary tables.
+   - Import the `Database.sql` file located in the `database` directory to create the necessary tables.

 3. **Configuration**
    - Update the `src/config.php` file with your database connection settings.